YourAverage7zipFan/tinymc/README.md

 I am a C noob, sorry if I traumatized someone with my terrible code.

 # Credits
-Textures are from Coterie Craft\n
+Textures are from Coterie Craft

-Block properties and item properties are collected from prismarine-data and prismarine-assets\n [Miniz](https://github.com/richgel999/miniz) for decompressing server packets\n [Font6x8](https://github.com/fantasticmao/font6x8/tree/main) for F3 font
+Block properties and item properties are collected from prismarine-data and prismarine-assets

+[Miniz](https://github.com/richgel999/miniz) for decompressing server packets

+[Font6x8](https://github.com/fantasticmao/font6x8/tree/main) for F3 font